Candidates Debate

 2.4.3 Textual Theme

-Textual theme almost always forms the first part of the theme, coming before any interpersonal themes.
-They give thematic prominence to textual elements with a linking function.
-The element of textual element theme includes:
+Textual theme almost always forms the first part of the theme, coming before

 1. Conjunctions

-Conjunctions link two clauses in a coordination relation or dependency on another.
+Conjunctions link two clauses in a coordination relation or dependency on

 a.
 (I am reading a novel) and he is playing guitar.